Babbexx-22/Babbexx-22/README.md

 - 👋 Hi, I’m @Babbexx-22
 - 👀 I’m interested in learning and honing my skills in the cloud computing space/DEVOps engineering field.
-- 🌱 I’m currently learning AWS infrasturctures and DevOps tools
+- 🌱 I’m currently learning AWS infrasturctures and DevOps tools and open to entry level roles in the respective fields.
 - 💞️ I’m looking to collaborate and make productive connections
 - 📫 How to reach me (meempharm22@gmail.com)